 - Firing an injured employee who has been cleared for work by an employer-assigned doctor

-The appeals process for someone who was denied workers’ compensation in Georgia begins with a hearing scheduled within 60 days of the judge receiving your file.
-This administrative law judge, after hearing both sides of the case, will either issue you an award or also deny your claim.
-In some cases, the appeals process can go even further and you can continue to appeal after your claim has been denied again.
+The appeals process for someone who was denied workers’ compensation in Georgia begins with a hearing scheduled within 60 days of when the administrative law judge receives your file.
+This judge, after hearing both sides of the case, will either issue you an award or deny your claim.
+In some cases, the appeals process can go even further, and you can continue to appeal after your claim has been denied again.

 Workers’ Compensation for the Independent Contractor